seamaster300/MeshBank-documentation/README.md

 ## Opportunity
 - What is happening in this market?
+One of the fundamental qualities of blockchain technology is the secure decentralization of public, verifable ledgers.
+Utilizing this technologies allows returning control of user data,  to the individual
-Enterprises and individuals have growing demand for a faster and more secure payment methods.
+Enterprises and individuals have growing demand for a faster, and more secure payment methods at a low cost.
+Blockchain technology shows extroadinary potential in disrupting industries including; financial services, foreign currency exchanges, supply chain management, retain and ecommerce advertising, identity management.
 - Why now?

 - Questions to answer: